-If you think you might benefit from a smart assistant helping your team but you aren’t sure how to evaluate whether it then you’ve come to the right place.
+If you think you might benefit from a smart assistant helping your team but you aren’t sure how to evaluate it, then you’ve come to the right place.

 Step 1: Preparation